petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results.md

 ## Permissions and Search Results

-A search result doesn't appear for a User lacking [permission](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) to view the asset.
-A logged in User with the Site Administrator Role likely sees more search results than an anonymous guest.
+A search result doesn't appear for a user lacking [permission](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) to view the asset.
+A logged in user with the Site Administrator Role likely sees more search results than an anonymous guest.

 There are two rounds of permissions checks:

 * _Pre-filtering_ happens in the search engine's index.
 It's faster than checking database permissions information, but occasionally the search index can have stale permissions information.

-* _Post-filtering_ happens on the results prior to display, to ensure the search engine's index has correct, up-to-date permissions information.
+* _Post-filtering_ happens on the results before display, to ensure the search engine's index has correct, up-to-date permissions information.

 ### Pre-filtering

-Pre-filtering adds filter clauses to the search query, so searches contain results the current User can view.
+Pre-filtering adds filter clauses to the search query, so searches contain results the current user can view.

 You can configure pre-filtering at *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Search* &rarr; *Permission Checker* by controlling the number of search clauses added to queries: